What Could be Better Than a Vision Board?

 Go through every aspect of your future self’s life with a fine-tooth comb, collecting images that represent various parts of your future-self.
 Looking at those different parts, close your eyes and envision right down to the minute details, where you’re practically living in that future.

 Be sure you have a written, actionable plan with deadlines and an accountability partner if needed.
 Don’t fear that you have to commit to whatever you add to your avatar.
 Your avatar is meant to evolve as your self-awareness grows.

 You can see why an avatar is more worthy of your time than a vision board.
 The avatar brings you to a deeper level of self-awareness, ensuring the goals you set will align with your definition of fulfillment.
 An avatar also forces you to think in greater detail about your goals, and then map out a detailed plan of action.

 Do you plan on switching to an avatar rather than a vision board?
-Let me know, and join my new Facebook community for live Avatar workshops.
 Leave your best email address below to grab your avatar worksheets.
-You can complete the worksheets yourself, or keep them handy and join me for live avatar sessions hosted on my Facebook.
+You can complete the workbook yourself, or keep them handy and join me for live avatar sessions hosted on my Facebook.